stegos/stegos-docs-hugo/content/developers/WebSocket_API.md

 {{% tab "Shell" %}}

-You also could use Stegos CLI and in order to make requests.
-This is frequently used for debuging, and scripting.
+You can could use the Stegos CLI to make requests.
+This is frequently used for debugging, and scripting.

 {{% notice note %}}
 - Use flag `-R` to force Stegos CLI use JSON input, instead of CLI like.
 - Use argument `--formatter json` to return output in json format.